BioITHackathons/Building-Knowledge-Graphs-to-Capture-Disease-Sub-Typing-and-Subsequent-Drug-Efficacy-Information/README.md

   2. StabilityLM (Stable Vicuna 13-b)
   3. Fabric GEM

+#### Questions we are asking the model:

+  * What diseases is rs6003 associated with?
+  * What environmental factors affect the penetrance of rs6003?
+  * What transcription factor pathways

 ### We will come up with a model to
   * tag discrepant assertions
   * calculate a consistency score

+#### Note: some answers are non-sensical, or at least decontextualized; indicating that some models likely need to be at least prompted